Priority Gender Equality

 - Map and create a repository of existing resources on women in the media.

-The work of the UNESCO Office in Kathmandu in this area also includes:
+The work of the Office in this area also includes:

 - Annual celebration of the “International Women’s Day”.
 One tool used to spread awareness is UNESCO’s “Women Make the News” initiative.

 - Supporting the training of women journalists from the Terai region focused on personal security, conflict and gender-sensitive reporting.

 - Capacity Building and Safety Training to Women Journalists in Nepal’s Eastern, Central and Mid-western regions.

 - Supporting women’s active involvement in the dynamic community radio movement, by establishing community radios for and by women in the mountainous and remote Humla district.

 In the culture sector, UNESCO Office in Kathmandu continues to pay special attention for social and economic empowerment of women, and for promotion of gender equality, especially through capacity development at local and national level in the management and safeguarding of rich tangible and intangible heritage of the country.

 Within its core actions that include policy advice, advocacy and the implementation of normative and standard-setting actions, UNESCO will put particular emphasis to ensure and encourage women’s participation, especially in regard of involving communities in safeguarding and managing its diverse living heritage.
 This will range from community-based inventory making of intangible heritage to enhancing women’s empowerment through projects/activities for economic development opportunities linked to heritage tourism and craft industries and heritage awareness raising programmes targeted at young women and men.